Three steps to get started in Terra

 Once you enter your login details and accept the Terms of Service, you will have registered on Terra!
 You can now browse all of the sections of the site.
 When you are ready to start working in Terra, you'll need to get billing set up, but we'll get to that in a moment.

-The workspace is the fundamental working unit in Terra - one place that contains all the components for a research project - where you can organize and share data and tools, and run analyses.
-Showcase & Tutorial workspaces are reproducible, curated template workspaces for a variety of use-cases - an excellent place to start getting a sense of what you can do on the platform.
+The workspace is the fundamental working unit in Terra.
+Workspaces contain all the components for a research project in one place, and is where you can organize and share data and tools, and run analyses.
+Featured workspaces workspaces are reproducible, curated template workspaces for a variety of use-cases, including tutorials with step-by-step instructions.
+They're an excellent place to start getting a sense of what you can do on the platform.

-We recommend all new users start to get familiar with Terra by browsing our collection of Showcase & Tutorial workspaces.
+We recommend all new users start to get familiar with Terra by browsing our collection of featured workspaces.
 You don't need to have any billing set up to get a taste of what you can do on Terra.

-These workspaces are organized into several categories (Getting Started Terra tutorials, Analysis Tools, Experimental Strategy, Data Generation Technology, datasets, Partner Projects and Utilities) and can be searched and sorted on the showcase page.
+These workspaces are organized into several categories (such as Getting Started Terra tutorials, Analysis Tools, Experimental Strategies, Data Generation Technology, datasets, Partner Projects, and Utilities) and can be searched and sorted on the Featured Workspaces in the Terra Library.

-To start working in Terra - create or clone a new workspace, process data with workflows or analyze data in notebooks - you must have access to at least one Terra Billing Project.
-To learn how to access $300 in credits from Google Cloud Platform (GCP) and set up a Terra billing project, see this article.
+To start working with data in Terra - for example, to create or clone a new workspace, batch-process data with workflows, or run interactive analyses in notebooks - you must have access to at least one Terra Billing Project.
+To learn how to access $300 in credits from Google Cloud Platform (GCP) and set up a Terra billing project, see Claim $300 Google credits to explore Terra.

 Was this article helpful?